 Sue Donaldson (2020b)

 Imagine a future in which animals’ political agency was recognised.
 Imagine a future in which animals had fundamental rights to political participation and voting.
 What would our towns and cities look like?
 What kind of infrastructure would we need?
-And what kind of zoodemocracy would we, animals, co-author?
-It is crucial to image a future in which human and non-human animals flourish together.
-Some readers might be surprised by the latter assertion: Why should we care about such questions now if animals do not even have a fundamental right not to be harmed by humans?
+And what kind of zoodemocracy would we, coanimals, author?
+It is crucial to image a future in which human and nonhuman animals flourish together.
+Some readers might be surprised by the latter assertion: Why should we care about such questions now if animals do not even have a fundamental legal right not to be harmed by humans?
 As counterintuitive as it might seem, sometimes what is needed is not a minimal agenda.
 Animal rights theorists and the animal rights movement more generally have focused for decades on abolishing the farming of animals and one-issue campaigns such as the abolition of the animal fur trade.
 These are noble and important pursuits, but what if the driving force to produce meaningful change did not reside in looking at the horrors of factory farming, but rather in envisaging beautiful and joyful futures; what if what we needed was to provide imaginaries full of possibilities, opened to create new relationships and communities; futures that we might long for and might be willing to strive for.
-With some notable exceptions,
+Animal studies literature has traditionally focused on present concerns, such as the existing violence, oppression, and exploitation experienced by nonhumans.

-article is to partially remedy this deficiency and contribute to imagining better and more zoodemocratic futures for all animals.
+Authors from different traditions have provided utopic political imaginaries that seek to rupture the established ethico-political order.
+While this tendency was rare in traditional animal ethics literature, there is a growing future-oriented literature in the field of animal studies that addresses what our coanimal society, and political and legal systems should look like.
+This speculative article aims at making a contribution to this tendency by imagining better and more zoodemocratic futures for all animals.